- See a full list of publications

 - Explore connections, collaborators, related work and more

-Kathryn joined the department in April 2010 from the Division of Ecology and Evolutionary Biology at the University of Glasgow.
-Kathryn holds a Royal Society University Research Fellowship in evolutionary biology.
+Kathryn joined the department in April 2010 as a Royal Society University Research Fellow.
 Prior to that, she held research positions at the University of Glasgow and University of Queensland.

 |PhD Zoology||University of Queensland, Australia|